Ivana505/funky-keyboard/README.md

 # Funky Keyboard
 Funky Keyboard is a website for anyone who wants to learn how to play simple piano songs on the piano keyboard.
 No previous knowledge is required.
-Users can find all the information on this Website about the Funky Keyboard: "How to play ?", "Choose your song" and contact Information of the author.
+Users can find all the Information on this Website about the Funky Keyboard: "How to play ?", "Choose your song" and contact Information of the author.
 You can access the website [here](https://ivana505.github.io/funky-keyboard/).

 ![responsive design](assets/images/responsive-design.png)